porkbrain/sqs-consumer/README.md

 # AWS SQS Consumer

-**Description**:  Polls the Amazon Web Services Simple Queue Service and dispatches messages to the listeners.
+Polls the Amazon Web Services Simple Queue Service and dispatches messages to the listeners.
-Messages handy functions, such as `delete` or `changeVisibility`, and the body is transformed by a transformer function.
+Messages have handy functions, such as `delete` or `changeVisibility`, and the body is transformed by a transformer function.

 ## Dependencies

 This package was meant to be used along with Typescript.
 The only production dependency is the AWS SDK.

 ## Installation